Professional Development Institute 2015

 The proposal form will ask you for a program description, learning objectives, and instructional methods.
 In providing this information, please provide enough detail so the planning committee can understand how the session will be structured and what key issues will be covered.

 Note: In recent years we have had a very high response rate of quality programming proposals through our RFP process.
-In 2013, approximately one-third of the proposals received were accepted.
+In 2014, approximately 40% of the proposals received were accepted.
 We therefore encourage you to review these guidelines carefully to ensure your proposal is a serious contender.

 Additional Guidelines for Consultants